minetest/minetest/doc/lua_api.md

       is initialized.
 You can use this to preload code which you can then call later using `minetest.handle_async()`.

-### List of APIs available in an async environment
+### List of APIs Available in an Async Environment

 Classes:
 * `ItemStack`